jame0313/ITE2038-wiki/File-and-Index-Manager-(Disk-Based-B+-tree)-(project-3-ver.).md

 - return value - status code(0 is ok)
 - exceptions
-  - if error occurred in File and Index manager module or Disk Space Manager API, print error message and return -1
+  - if error occurred in File and Index manager module or Sub Layer API, print error message and return -1
 ---
-3. int db_delete(int64_t table_id, int64_t key)
+2. int idx_delete_by_key(int64_t table_id, int64_t key)

 - Delete a record